Highland Park High School (Highland Park, Illinois)

-Highland Park High School (HPHS) is a public four-year high school located in Highland Park, Illinois, a North Shore suburb of Chicago, Illinois, in the United States.
+Highland Park High School (HPHS) is a public four-year high school located in Highland Park, Illinois, a North Shore suburb of Chicago, Illinois.
 It is part of Township High School District 113.
-From 1900-1904, the school was known as Deerfield High School.
+From 1900 to 1904, the school was known as Deerfield High School.
 The high school served both Deerfield (renamed Moraine in 1998) and Shields townships from 1904 until 1936 and was Deerfield-Shields High School.
 The building of Lake Forest High School in 1936 provided a school to serve Shields Township students.
 This led to the return of the name Highland Park High School.
 A new, separate Deerfield High School opened 20 years later to serve the growing population.

 History

 For a period of approximately fourteen years following Highland Park High School's establishment in 1886, classes were held in the rooms over the Brand Brothers paint shop in downtown Highland Park.
 It has occupied the present site on Vine Avenue since 1900.
 Over the course of time, however, several additions have been constructed.
 In 2000, HPHS and its sister school, Deerfield High School underwent a two-year, $75 million renovation and expansion project.
 HPHS received several new additions and renovations with 130000 sqft renovated and 77000 sqft added.
 The additions and renovations were designed by Legat Architects and executed by VACALA Construction, Inc.